Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Botv4/README.md

 1. Be sure to train and publish your knowledge base again after any changes are made.

 ### LUIS
 After you have created your web app bot (above), you will see a LUIS app has been auto-created for you in [luis.ai](https://www.luis.ai).
 We won't actually use this app, we'll replace it with our Dispatch app later in this tutorial.
-Everything we need in LUIS will be created through Dispatch commands.
+This app will be created through Dispatch commands.

 ## Prerequisites - Creating Dispatch
 ### Install BotBuilder Tools